Is it possible to fabricate a situation in a software development team so that a tester is very likely to burn out?

-In the software industry, it is important to develop defense mechanisms against stress and burn-out.
+In the software industry, it is important to develop defense mechanisms against stress and burnout among software testing professionals.
 In some companies more than in others.
 Some situations are really tight, others are made tight on purpose.
 But most situations seem much tighter than they are.
 And this leads us to follow our drivers, stop working on the conflicts, and ignore fundamental rules.

 Key Elements Of A Burnout System